MAS 101:

 This course is an opportunity to sample the MAS experience.
 See how Miami Ad School students develop their skills with hands-on projects and personal feedback from industry professionals.
 Students graduate with a portfolio of real world projects and ideas that will get them hired.

-How Burger King Hacks Culture with Creativity
+How (and Why) Burger King Hacks Culture with Creativity

 What We Can Learn From the Best Ads of the Last Decade